bloc-buster/mproc/README.md

 - - - example file with 1000 snps, 102 individuals, 1 header rows, 11 header columns

 ## configure:
-- overwrite mproc.sh and ccc.sh with appropriate sbatch parameters, then comment out the warning and the exit statement
-- - the program will not run until you comment out the warning and the exit statement
 - bloc.h has been set for SNPs as columns
-- if you need SNPs as rows, change setting in bloc.h
+- if you need SNPs as rows, change ROWS_R_SNPS setting in bloc.h
+- for sbatch settings, either overwrite mproc.sh and ccc.sh with appropriate sbatch parameters, or specify options to blocbuster

 ## compile (from within mproc folder):
 - srun make clean